nikocapp56/Active-Directory-Deployment-and-User-Access-Management-in-Azure/README.md

 <img width="475" alt="vmsize,password,licensing" src="https://github.com/user-attachments/assets/d5637f58-db61-47a7-adc8-29ce88bf8d13" />

 <h3> 4️⃣ Create Domain Controller VM </h3>
-<p>In an Active Directory environment, the Domain Controller also serves as the DNS server, handling all internal name resolution needed for domain authentication and resource access.</p>
+<p>In an Active Directory environment, the Domain Controller (DC) also serves as the DNS server, handling all internal name resolution needed for domain authentication and resource access.</p>
 Create a new Virtual Machine with the following configuration:

 - Resource Group: Choose the Resource Group we created earlier